pizzadudez/MoodMusic/backend/docs/design.md

 - What determines if a song is new and requires attention?
 - How do I handle songs with multiple artists?
-- add using the same post request (make sure to specify what type of label it is)
+- add all labels using the same post request (make sure to specify what type of label it is)
+- Give playlists a genre id: this way we automatically set the genre for a song
+- Store album images along side an Album table (will be useful for mp3 tagging too)
+- Store last playlist check somewhere

 ## Steps: